-Manage looks, import and export CDL or LUT and use the match-functions to ensure looks created on-set can be easily used further down the pipeline.
+- Manage looks, import, and export CDL or LUT.
+Likewise, use the match-functions to ensure looks created on-set can be easily used further down the pipeline.

 Speed Matters – Creativity Counts

 Never say no to a client.
-There is nothing more frustrating than having to tell a client every other shot that you need to send it to VFX because your tool only does the grading.
+Of course, there is nothing more frustrating than having to tell a client every other shot that you need to send it to VFX because your tool only does the grading.
 Its ultra-responsive interface together with its broad scope of grading and compositing features make SCRATCH the most efficient and flexible finishing tool around.